Open Accessibility Menu

 At American Pain Consortium, we understand your pain.
 We know how chronic pain can make even the most basic movements more difficult, and how over time, that loss of mobility and flexibility can lead to muscle weakness which ultimately puts even more stress on the body.
 Physical therapy is one way to restore mobility and reverse the effects of inactivity to help you build strength and agility while diminishing pain symptoms.
 Many chronic pain patients experience significant gains from ongoing physical therapy by gradually overcoming their physical limitations and improving their range of motion.

-Contact the professionals at American Pain Consortium today to schedule an appointment for physical therapy in Columbus, OH or Indianapolis, IN.
+Contact the professionals at American Pain Consortium today to schedule an appointment for physical therapy in Indiana or Ohio.

 What is Physical Therapy?